-When people decide to get a divorce, they usually don't know what to expect.
+When people decide to divorce, they often don't know what to expect.
 After all, divorce is a complicated legal process, and it can be full of unpleasant surprises and frustrating delays.
-It's always helpful to review a legal divorce timeline to give you a general understanding of what's likely to happen so you can help you feel more comfortable at an uncomfortable time.
+It's always helpful to review a legal divorce timeline to give you a general understanding of what's likely to happen during your divorce case so you can help you feel more comfortable at an uncomfortable time.

 The following chronology gives a general idea of how an average divorce will proceed, although your divorce may not follow the exact timeline below because of specific issues between you and your spouse or because of specific laws in your state.

-Learn more about state-specific laws on our divorce law legal answers page.
+Learn more about state-specific laws on our divorce law legal answers page, or download FindLaw's Guide to Getting a Divorce.

 1. Starting the Divorce Legal Process

-To start off the divorce, one of the spouses gets a lawyer, who writes up a petition (also known as a complaint), which is a legal document that says why the spouse wants a divorce and how he or she wants to settle finances, custody, and other issues.
+To start off the divorce, one of the spouses gets a lawyer (or they may choose to represent themselves), who writes up a divorce petition (also known as a complaint), which is a legal document that says why the spouse wants a divorce and how he or she wants to settle finances, custody, and other issues.
+Divorce lawyers will help you navigate this aspect of family law.

 2. Filing and Serving the Complaint

 The lawyer files the petition or complaint with the court.
+There will be a filing fee required.
 The lawyer or the court makes sure that the petition/complaint is served on the other spouse, together with a summons that requires that spouse's response.
+The other spouse will be referred to as a “respondent."

 3. Receiving Your Spouse's Answer to the Divorce Complaint